 Pronunciation of 'Laminectomy'

-The word 'laminectomy' is a medical term used to describe a surgical procedure involving the removal of the lamina, a part of the vertebral bone, to relieve pressure on the spinal cord or nerves.
+The word 'laminectomy' refers to a surgical procedure involving the removal of the lamina, a part of the vertebra, to relieve pressure on the spinal cord or nerves.
 It is pronounced as 'læmɪˈnɛktəmi' in English (en-US).

 Word Origin